Toward a unified theory for common affine roots of general sets of multivariate polynomials: Introduction

-The purpose of the present paper is to establish a natural enhancement of the results from univariate polynomials into the case of general multivariate polynomials and by doing so to establish a connection between the following two problems: \begin{itemize} \item[(I)] How many common roots can a finite set of polynomials have given some measure on their sizes? \item[(II)] Given some measure on the sizes of polynomials let $a, k$ be any positive integers.
-If we are to guarantee that for any point-set $A$ of cardinality at most $a$ there exist $k$ polynomials with pairwise different leading monomials having $A$ as common roots, what is then the sharpest upper bound in terms of the measure on sizes of polynomials we can formulate? \end{itemize} Our first step in this direction is to replace in our analysis the concept of degree with that of leading monomial being then the chosen measure in the present paper.
-For univariate polynomials there is only one choice of monomial ordering and the leading monomial of a polynomial $F(X)$ of degree $d\geq 0$ equals $X^d$, hence the two concepts are basically the same.
+One often used measure on the size of a polynomial is its total degree in which case one may for instance in (I) and (II) consider the class of all polynomials of a given prescribed total degree.
+A much more fine grained measure, however, would be that of the leading monomial according to some fixed monomial ordering.
+The contribution of the present paper is to demonstrate that by applying the latter mentioned measure one is able to obtain for multivariate polynomials answers to (l) and (II) which are as strongly related to each other as are the answers in the univariate case.
+Recall that for univariate polynomials there is only one choice of monomial ordering and the leading monomial of a polynomial $F(X)$ of degree $d\geq 0$ equals $X^d$, hence the two concepts are basically the same.
 In contrast, for multivariate polynomials there are infinitely many monomial orderings and for many of these the total degree of the leading monomial does not even need to be equal to the total degree of the polynomial under consideration.
 Considering leading monomial(s) is not only as natural a choice for our study as considering total degree(s); as shall be demonstrated it is the key to achieve the above mentioned enhancement and connection.
-Even more importantly, using the leading monomial rather than the total degree provides much more fine-grained information which is sharp in more cases.
+Even more importantly, using the leading monomial rather than the total degree provides much more fine-grained information which is sharp in several cases.